Brian Mulroney: Meech Lake Accord

-Opinion polls showed that a majority of Canadians supported the Accord.
-Some believed the Accord would weaken Quebec separatism.
-Critics believed the Accord would weaken the federal government's authority and some from English Canada argued the "distinct society" clause would give Quebec special status and not make it equal to the other nine provinces.
+Opinion polls showed that a majority of Canadians supported the accord.
+Some believed the accord would weaken Quebec separatism.
+Critics believed the accord would weaken the federal government's authority, and some from English Canada worried the "distinct society" clause would give Quebec special status to the detriment of the other nine provinces.
 Mulroney told the Toronto Star, "You can have the old style of warring federalism, or you can have genuine co-operative federalism, on which we're trying to build a new country."
-As criticism grew, support for the Accord declined.
-However, it was still popular in Quebec; some feared the Accord's failure would spark a backlash in the province and damage national unity.
+As criticism grew, support for the Accord declined outside of Quebec; some there feared its failure would spark a backlash in the province and damage national unity.

-A commission headed by Mulroney's former cabinet minister, Jean Charest, recommended a companion accord that would address the concerns of other provinces, assert that the distinct society clause would be subject to the Charter, and would feature greater protections for minority language rights in the provinces.
+A commission headed by Mulroney's former cabinet minister, Jean Charest, recommended a companion accord that would address the concerns of other provinces, assert that the distinct society clause would be subject to the charter, and would feature greater protections for minority language rights in the provinces.
 Mulroney's environment minister and Quebec lieutenant, Lucien Bouchard, viewed the companion accord as a betrayal of Meech and subsequently praised the Parti Québécois in a telegram.
 Mulroney reportedly demanded Bouchard clarify the remark or resign, and Bouchard supplied a lengthy letter of resignation on May 22, 1990.
-Mulroney, however, claims he fired Bouchard.
-Bouchard left the Progressive Conservatives soon afterwards.
+Mulroney claimed he fired Bouchard.
+Bouchard left the Progressive Conservatives soon afterward.
 After the failure of the Accord, Bouchard convinced several other Tories and Liberals to join him to form the Bloc Québécois, a pro-sovereigntist party.

-In early June 1990, all premiers finally agreed to ratify the Accord provided there be further constitutional discussions revolving around an elected Senate, the amending formula, equality, and Indigenous issues.
+In early June 1990, all premiers finally agreed to ratify the accord provided there be further constitutional discussions revolving around an elected Senate, the amending formula, equality, and Indigenous issues.
 Around that time, New Brunswick agreed to ratify the agreement.
-Manitoba and Newfoundland and Labrador remained the only provinces to have not ratified it; they only had a few weeks left.
+Manitoba and, Newfoundland, and Labrador remained the only provinces to have not ratified it; they only had a few weeks left.
 Unanimous support from every member of the Manitoba Legislative Assembly was required to bypass the necessary public consultations in the assembly and proceed with ratification.
-On June 12, 1990, Member of the Legislative Assembly of Manitoba Elijah Harper announced his opposition to the Accord, on the grounds that Indigenous groups had not been consulted.
-Harper's opposition prevented the amendment from proceeding, and thus the Accord failed to pass in the legislature.
-This allowed the premier of Newfoundland and Labrador, Clyde Wells (who revoked the province's previous assent though reluctantly agreed to ratify the Accord in June 1990), to excuse himself from bringing the Accord to a vote in the Newfoundland and Labrador House of Assembly.
-The Accord failed to be ratified as Manitoba and Newfoundland and Labrador did not approve of it by the June 23, 1990, deadline.
+On June 12, 1990, Member of the Legislative Assembly of Manitoba Elijah Harper announced his opposition to the Accord on the grounds that Indigenous groups had not been consulted.
+Harper's opposition prevented the amendment from proceeding; thus, the accord failed to pass in the legislature.
+This allowed the premier of Newfoundland and Labrador, Clyde Wells (who revoked the province's previous assent though reluctantly agreed to ratify the accord in June 1990), to excuse himself from bringing the accord to a vote in the Newfoundland and Labrador House of Assembly.
+The accord failed to be ratified as Manitoba and Newfoundland and Labrador did not approve of it by the June 23, 1990, deadline.